The Franz Boas Papers, Volume 3 : Paper Bridges between Franz Boas and Russian Anthropology (Franz Boas Papers Documentary Edition)

 6. The Chukchi World: Waldemar and Sophie Bogoras

-Part II.
+Part 2.
 Bridges of Friendship

-12. Not Quite a Jesupian Anthropologist: Leo (and Sarah) Shternberg
+12. Not Quite a Jesupian Anthropologist: Leo and Sarah Shternberg

-Part III.
+Part 3.
 Bridges to the Field

 14. Roads Not Taken: The Kola Peninsula Expedition

-15. Encounters at the Bridge: The 1928 International Congress of Americanists and the Boas-Bogoras Agreement
+15. Encounters at the Bridge: The 1928 International Congress of Americanists

 17. Learning from the Soviet Experiment: Comrade Archibald Phinney in Leningrad